anchalsingh298358/Dronemaps-Task-Image-exif-Analysis/task_1_image_analysis/Readme.md

 ### Frontend Development

-The frontend of the application is built using HTML, CSS, and JavaScript.
+The frontend of the application is built using HTML, CSS.
 The `index.html` file contains the upload form where users can select an image to upload.
 Upon submitting the form, the backend processes the uploaded image and displays the analysis results on the `result.html` page.

 ### Image Processing